 The Company presents both basic and diluted earnings per share ("EPS") using the two-class method.
 Basic EPS is calculated by dividing earnings allocated to common shareholders, as adjusted for unallocated earnings attributable to certain participating securities, if any, by the weighted-average number of common shares outstanding during the period.
-Diluted EPS is based on the weighted-average number of common share equivalents outstanding during the period.
-The two-class method is an allocation formula that determines earnings per share for each share of common stock and participating securities according to dividends declared and participating rights in undistributed earnings.
+Diluted EPS is based on the weighted-average number of common shares and the effect of potentially dilutive common share equivalents outstanding during the period.
+The two-class method is an allocation formula that determines earnings per share for each share of common stock and participating securities according to dividends declared and participation rights in undistributed earnings.
 Under this method, all earnings (distributed and undistributed) are allocated to common shares and participating securities based on their respective rights to receive dividends.
 The Company has certain share-based payment awards that contain nonforfeitable rights to dividends, which are considered participating securities for the purposes of computing EPS pursuant to the two-class method.